vincekieft/Keycap/README.md

 # Keycap
-Keycap is a c# .Net library, for super easy key board input.
+Keycap is a c# .Net library, for super easy keyboard input.
 Keycap can be used in all different c# .Net projects cause it uses a low level keyboard hook.

 # How to implement Keycab?
 Keycab is very easy to use and implement.